Katrinasms/katrina.sh_mainsite/en/_enPosts/2025-06-25-Taste-of-OOP.md

 As **the project grew more complex**, I kept **adding variables and tweaking existing functions**, sometimes hardcoding logic directly into them.
 Whenever there was a small change in the data structure, I had to revisit multiple parts of the code just to make sure things didn’t break.
 It became a **struggle to add new features**.
 And become less motivated and tired of my code...

-B**y the time I realized that skipping OOP had come back to bite me**, refactoring everything felt almost too late.
+**By the time I realized that skipping OOP had come back to bite me**, refactoring everything felt almost too late.

 Recently, I started building a new SaaS project.
 This time, instead of diving straight into writing functions, I took some time to study classes and structured the project with an object-oriented approach from the beginning.